Chart Color Schemes

 Millicent has emerging levels of nearby infrastructure activity, ranking in the 23rdth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects likely to impact the area: Stringy Bark Drive Residential Subdivision, Wattle Range Council General Code Amendment, Limestone Coast Hydrogen Hub (LCH2), and Lower Limestone Coast Water Allocation Plan.
-These are key projects with potential relevance.
+Three projects identified by AreaSearch are expected to impact the area: Stringy Bark Drive Residential Subdivision, Wattle Range Council General Code Amendment, Limestone Coast Hydrogen Hub (LCH2), and Lower Limestone Coast Water Allocation Plan.

 Professional plan users can use the search below to filter and access additional projects.